 We’ve all been there.
-You’ve perfected your resume and cover letter, sent out countless applications and finally landed an interview.
-You are face to face with the hiring manager when you are asked the dreaded question “So tell me about yourself”.
+You’ve perfected your resume and cover letter, sent out countless applications, and finally landed an interview.
+You are face-to-face with the hiring manager when you are asked the dreaded question “So tell me about yourself.”
+What do you say?
 You wonder if you should disclose that you are a military spouse.
 It’s a big part of who you are, but will revealing this information help or hinder your employment prospects?

-The skills you’ve learned as a military spouse are also skills that are highly sought after in the workplace.
-You are flexible, adaptable, independent and loyal, all traits that would make you an asset to any organization.
-Instead of feeling like you need to ‘fess up’ to a potential employer about your military spouse status, focus on marketing the valuable qualities that life in the Marine Corps has taught you.
+The skills you learn as a military spouse are also highly sought after in the workplace.
+You are flexible, adaptable, independent, and loyal, all traits that would make you an asset to any organization.

-Every once in a while you may come across an organization that is looking for an employee to stay for the long term.
+Most companies look for a return on their investment for hiring and training someone that ideally results in productivity over an extended period of time.
 For larger companies, you could suggest transferring to another office should you need to relocate.
-If that’s not an option, there are plenty of other employment opportunities with companies that would love to have a Marine Corps spouse on their team.
+Throughout the pandemic, many companies learned how effectively certain jobs can be done in a telework environment.
+If these are not options, there are other employment opportunities with companies that would love to have a Marine Corps spouse on their team.

 You learned about the importance of a personal financial plan during the Transition Readiness Seminar; now is the time to put it into practice.